mcrowe/mcrowe.github.com/source/_posts/2012-04-14-10-most-underused-activerecord-relation-methods.markdown

 ### 1. `merge`

 I couldn't live without this jewel, but it's strangely un-documented in the source, and not mentioned in any guide or book I've seen.
-Among other uses, it allows to do a join, and filter by a named scope on the joined model:
+Among other uses, it allows you to do a join, and filter by a named scope on the joined model:

 ```ruby
 class Account < ActiveRecord::Base